mhahn2003/bc21/README.md

 - ~~take neutral ecs first~~
 - ~~build more slanderers even when we have more money~~
 - ~~copy build order from top teams~~
+- ~~make politicians surround the hq and take up spaces rather than attacking~~